Comp-UFSCar/computer-graphics/pixel-painter/README.md

 Additionally, forms are being filled with the [Scan-line Algorithm](src/org/pixelpainter/infrastructure/algorithms/scanline/ScanLineAlgorithm.java).

 The [screenshots](screenshots) folder contains some illustrations of the executing program.
+Additionally, a video demonstrating how to draw cubes can be found here: [youtube.com/watch?v=REtDHDdq034](https://www.youtube.com/watch?v=REtDHDdq034).

 ## Installing and running